 Sorry For Your Loss

-The closing of the world’s beloved Noma has signified the beginning of the end for many.
-There’s a widespread outcry mourning the death of fine dining.
+The closing of one the world’s beloved restaurants has signified the beginning of the end for many.
+There’s a widespread outcry mourning the end of fine dining.
 The pain is real and the grief is complicated.
 Hot takes are popping up from industry titans as well as culinary world expatriates, and the feelings range from bittersweet despair to vindicated celebration.
 But no matter where you stand on this cultural shift, we need to understand how to grieve this loss healthfully.

 Stage 1: Denial